bryanlammon/supra/readme.md

 supra input.md library.json output.md -f 99
 ```

-I will note, however, that it's often easier to manually insert a \* footnote after the document is output to Word.
+I'll note, however, that it's often easier to manually insert a \* footnote after the document is output to Word.

 #### User Journal File